-Business & Policy Environmental Policy Obama Administration Approves Logging in Tongass National Forest By Shea Gunther Writer University of New Hampshire Rochester Institute of Technology University of Southern Maine Shea Gunther is a writer, entrepreneur, and podcaster living in Portland, Maine.
-He covers topics such as renewable energy, climate change, and nature. our editorial process Shea Gunther Updated September 20, 2019 Under proposed rules, logging would be allowed in Tongass National Forest.
+Business & Policy Environmental Policy Obama Administration Approves Logging in Tongass National Forest By Shea Gunther Shea Gunther Writer University of New Hampshire Rochester Institute of Technology University of Southern Maine Shea Gunther is a writer, entrepreneur, and podcaster living in Portland, Maine.
+He covers topics such as renewable energy, climate change, and nature.
+Learn about our editorial process Updated September 20, 2019 Under proposed rules, logging would be allowed in Tongass National Forest.
 (Photo: Mark C Brennan [CC BY-SA 2.0]/Flickr) Share Twitter Pinterest Email Business & Policy Corporate Responsibility Environmental Policy Economics Food Issues Not cool, President Obama.
 Not cool at all.
 The Obama administration has approved the sale of timber from the Tongass National Forest in Alaska.
 The 17-million acre forest is the largest stand of continuous temperate rainforest in the U.S. and contains a lot of old-growth trees.
 It's basically a snapshot of what the world looked like before we rolled onto the scene.
 The U.S. Forest Service gave the green light for the sale after approval from Secretary of Agriculture Tom Vilsack, who stated in May that he would be the final gatekeeper on all decisions to sell timber from roadless ares of the national forests.
 This first sale will come after seven miles of roads are built for the 381-acre clear-cut.
 This makes Hulk mad.
 Vilsack said the main reason he approved the sale was to provide jobs to the area.
 Here's a radical idea: Those loggers should get new jobs not involving cutting down old-growth trees.
 Jobs should not trump mountains, nor should they trump the last great stand of old-growth temperate rain forest left in this great nation of ours.
 Instead of spending the millions of dollars the federal government intends to pour into road construction to clear cut the area, how about giving the loggers job buyouts so they can find a new career with some scratch in their pockets?
 You can donate money to the NRDC to help the fight to keep Tongass safe if you want to get active with your pocketbook.